espressif/esp-thread-br/examples/m5stack_thread_border_router/README.md

 ### IDF Version Required

-This example requires [IDF v5.4.1](https://github.com/espressif/esp-idf/tree/v5.4.1).
-It may not work with later IDF versions.
+This example requires [IDF v5.4.2](https://github.com/espressif/esp-idf/tree/v5.4.2).
+It may not be compatible with older or newer versions of IDF.

 ### Configure the Project